The operational meaning of min- and max-entropy

 The same is no longer true for the min-entropy.
 However, it turns out that the entropy obtained by replacing the system $B$ by the ``purifying system''~$C$ often appears in expressions characterizing operational quantities.
-This motivates the following definition.

-\begin{definition} Let $\rho = \rho_{A B}$ be a bipartite density operator.
+This motivates the following definition. \begin{definition}\footnote{In the existing literature, $H_{\max}$ and $H_{\max}^{\varepsilon}$ are sometimes defined in a different manner (closely related to the R\'enyi entropy of order~$0$).
+It can be shown, however, that the smooth variants of these definitions only deviate by an additive term which is logarithmic in the smoothness parameter (see~\cite{ToCoRe08}).} Let $\rho = \rho_{A B}$ be a bipartite density operator.
 The \emph{max-entropy of $A$ conditioned on $B$} is defined by

 where the min-entropy on the rhs.\ is evaluated for a purification $\rho_{A B C}$ of $\rho_{A B}$. \end{definition} This is well-defined because all purifications of $\rho_{AB}$ are related by unitaries on~$C$, and the quantity~$\hmin(A|C)_\rho$ is invariant under such unitaries.